 - No children allowed

 You are viewing the separate upstairs unit, Wren's Nest.
-This beautiful South Carolina carriage home sits next to our home, Craven House, in the elegant historic district in downtown Beaufort, one block from the Beaufort River marina, Bay Street shopping, museums and eateries.
+This impressive South Carolina carriage home sits next to our home, Craven House, in the pretty historic district in downtown Beaufort, one block from the Beaufort River marina, Bay Street shopping, museums and eateries.
 Walk everywhere, even to the post office.
 Wren’s Nest has 2 bedrooms, one with a queen bed and the other with a full bed.
 In between the two bedrooms, there is a shared full bath.
-The unit has wood floors throughout and a entirely fitted kitchen.
-Unwind on the porch or furnished patio surrounded by 100 year old oak trees draped with Spanish moss, pretty gardens and historic homes.
+The unit has wood floors throughout and a completely fitted kitchen.
+Unwind on the porch or furnished patio surrounded by 100 year old oak trees draped with Spanish moss, splendid gardens and historic homes.
 The sound of the church bells of close by St Helena Church, one of the oldest continual working churches in the country, will take you back into the 18th century.

-This carriage home with separate upper and lower units was newly brought back to life after many years of neglect.
+This carriage home with separate upper and lower units was freshly brought back to life after many years of neglect.
 It really is the best location in Beaufort, near the Anchorage House, Beaufort Inn and Rhett House, Beaufort’s most fashionable wedding venues.
 From here It is an painless drive to Paris Island, the Sands beach in Port Royal and Hunting beach on the ocean.